hudmol/aspace_rms/README.md

       AppConfig[:container_management_rms_source] = "RMS"

-If no archival_object is found with an external_id of *Orig_SERN*, then the row will be skipped.
+If no archival_object is found with an external_id of *Orig_SERN*, then the entire import will be aborted To allow partial imports, set the following in config.rb:

+      AppConfig[:records_management_import_permit_partial] = true

+This will cause the row to be skipped, but allow the import to continue.

 If no location is found with coordinate_1_indicator of *Box Location*, then a new location will be created: